MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

 ### Task 2: Suggest vendor payments.

+1. At the top of the page, click the search icon in the black bar on the right.
+Then type **Payments Journals** and click the **Payments Journals** link.

-1. On the payment journals list page, select the EUROP journal.
+2. On the payment journals list page, select the EUROP journal.

 2. Open the assist edit button to the right of the **Batch Name** field.

-3. On the opened **General Journal Batches** page, click **New** and fill in the following fields:
+3. On the opened **General Journal Batches** page, click **+ New** and fill in the following fields:

     1. In the **Name** field, enter PAY1.